2022 Essex County municipal elections

-Municipal elections were held in Essex County in Ontario on October 24, 2022 in conjunction with municipal elections across the province.
+Municipal elections were held in Essex County in Ontario on October 24, 2022, in conjunction with municipal elections across the province.

+This page only includes the results for the towns of Essex County, and Pelee.
+While the City of Windsor (the largest population centre in the county by far) is nominally part of the county and counted in its population numbers, the city and its municipal government are a separate entity, and do not send any members to the County Council.
+The elections to Windsor's Mayor and City Council were held concurrently.

+(NOTE: Elected candidates are shown in bold.
+An (X) indicates an incumbent candidate.)

 Essex County Council

 Essex County Council consists of the 7 mainland mayors of Essex County and their seven deputy mayors.

 Amherstburg

-The following are the results for mayor and deputy mayor of Amherstburg.
+The following are the results for Mayor, Deputy Mayor, & the Municipal Council of Amherstburg.

 Mayor

 Mayor Aldo DiCarlo did not run for re-election.